issacquantum/InfiniteUniverse/docs/SCIENCE_ARCHITECTURE.md

 Probability and Statistics and Mathematical Analysis and Differential Equations are separate topics within Physical Foundations.
 The latter bridges the existing mathematical overview and the function-space assumptions used in fluid mechanics.
 Equation explanations use the existing five-part structure.

-Biology's evolution, cellular organization, and measurement sections have been consolidated.
-Chemistry's bonding and kinetics sections now keep the definitions, equations, and concrete examples together.
-Repeated copies of the Spanish scientific caveats were removed while keeping each correction once.
-Model limitations and glossary definitions can repeat a concept intentionally at the point of use.
+Related explanations belong together within a topic.
+Model limitations and glossary definitions may repeat a concept where readers need it.

 ## Reading and URLs